buildpacks-community/kpack-cli/docs/kp_image_trigger.md

 ## kp image trigger

-Trigger an image build
+Trigger an image resource build

 ### Synopsis

-Trigger a build using current inputs for a specific image in the provided namespace.
+Trigger a build using current inputs for a specific image resource in the provided namespace.

 The namespace defaults to the kubernetes current-context namespace.